FunnyWolf/Viper/docs/en/module/PrivilegeEscalation_BypassUserAccountControl_Windows.md

 # Windows UAC Bypass

-Built-in with multiple methods to bypass the system UAC and obtain administrator privileges.
+Built-in multiple methods to bypass system UAC to obtain administrator privileges.

-+ Automatic Mode: Automatically select the bypass technique and execute.
++ Automatic Mode: Automatically select bypass technique and execute
-+ Manual Mode: Manually select a certain bypass technique and execute.
++ Manual Mode: Manually select a specific bypass technique and execute
-+ Detection Mode: Automatically detect which bypass techniques are applicable to the Session (without execution)
++ Detection Mode: Automatically detect which bypass techniques are suitable for the Session (without execution)

-# Note
+## Notes

-+ The module requires the Session integrity privilege to be at medium or above and be in the administrator group.
++ The module requires Session integrity level to be medium or above and be in the administrators group
-+ The automatic mode will run multiple sub-modules to attempt to BypassUAC, and anti-virus software may intercept.
++ Automatic mode will run multiple sub-modules to attempt UAC bypass, which may be blocked by antivirus software
-+ It is recommended to use the detection mode to obtain the list of applicable sub-modules, and then run them manually one by one.
++ It is recommended to use detection mode to get the list of applicable sub-modules, then run them manually one by one

-# Operating Methods
+## Operation Method

-+ Obtain the Session.
++ Get Session
-+ View the Session information to confirm that **the Session integrity privilege is at medium or above**, **it is in the administrator group, and the UAC level is the default**.
++ Check Session information, confirm Session integrity level is medium or above, in administrators group, and UAC level is default

 ![](img/PrivilegeEscalation_BypassUserAccountControl_Windows/1.webp)

-+ Run the detection mode to view which modules are available.
++ Run detection mode to see which modules are available

 ![](img/PrivilegeEscalation_BypassUserAccountControl_Windows/2.webp)

 ![](img/PrivilegeEscalation_BypassUserAccountControl_Windows/3.webp)

-+ According to the detection results, run the sub-modules separately, or use the automatic mode.
++ Based on detection results, run sub-modules individually or use automatic mode

 ![](img/PrivilegeEscalation_BypassUserAccountControl_Windows/4.webp)